lightning2901/Distributed-database/README.md

 ### System Architecture and logic

 The idea is: Each machine has a local mariadb server running, and in there is also a DB that is the same on structure on every other machine.
 We most emphasize that having the same database is a Requirement for the system to eork When the system starts, it'll look for more systems connected to the nerwork.

+## How to execute?

+you'll need a linux system and an internet connection